 - In a bowl of a stand mixer, add the water with the yeast along with the brown sugar and melted butter.

 - Using the dough hook attachment, mix until combined.
 Let sit for 5 minutes.

 - Add the salt and flour to the bowl and mix on low speed until combined.
 Increase the speed to medium to knead the dough until smooth and it begins to pull away from the sides.
 If the dough appears too wet, add more flour, 1 tbsp. at a time.

-- Before you remove the dough, coat a large bowl in vegetable oil then remove the dough and knead it into a ball on a flat surface and place the dough in the bowl.
-Turn the dough to coat it in the oil.
-Cover with plastic wrap or a clean cloth and let sit for an hour in a warm place, or until dough doubles in size.
+- Before you remove the dough, coat a large bowl in vegetable oil.
+Remove the dough and knead it into a ball on a flat surface.
+Place the dough in the bowl and turn the dough to coat in the oil.
+Cover with plastic wrap or a clean cloth and let sit for an hour in a warm place, or until the dough has doubled in size.

-- Preheat oven to 450 degrees.
+- Preheat oven to 450 °F (232 °C).
 Prepare a couple baking sheets by spraying them with cooking spray.
 Set aside.

 - Bring 3 quarts of water to a boil and add in the baking soda.

 - Remove the dough from the bowl and place it on a flat surface area.
-Divide up the dough in 8 equal lumps, about 4½ ounces, each.
-Roll each lump into a long rope and cut the dough into 1 inch pieces to make them bite size.
+Divide the dough into 8 equal lumps, about 4 1/2 ounces, each.
+Roll each lump into a long rope and cut into 1-inch pieces to make bite-sized pieces.

 - Boil the pretzel bites in the baking soda water, in batches, for about 30 seconds each batch.
 Remove them with a large slotted spoon and place them on the prepared baking sheets, making sure they don’t touch each other.

 - Beat together the egg with 1 tablespoon of water to make an egg wash.